tissue3/cornell_note/JpegNN/progress.md

   <img src="figures/variance_of_comp.png" >

 - Actually, when the figure is large, compression may not affect the learning accuracy in the sense that 8 by 8 blocks does not affect overview for an image that large.
 (I see some partial experiment results and therefore draw such conclusion.
-The experiment results will be posted after all data are processed).
+The experiment results will be posted after all data are processed.)

   | quality 5                         | quality 15                         | quality 30                         |
   | --------------------------------- | ---------------------------------- | ---------------------------------- |